Volunteers in the court

 What our volunteers do

-- provide support and information about going to court
+- provide support and information about what happens before, during or after court

 - explain how the courts and legal systems operate

-- facilitate access to an interpreter if required
+- help to arrange access to a secure room if required

 Who we help